Cyndra-project/cyndra/README.md

 🙋‍♂️ If you have any questions, join our [Discord](https://discord.gg/cyndra) server.

-⭐ If you find cyndra interesting, and would like to stay up-to-date, consider starring this repo to help spread the word.
+⭐ If you find Cyndra interesting, and would like to stay up-to-date, consider starring this repo to help spread the word.

 ![star](https://i.imgur.com/kLWmThm.gif)